muarshad01/Golang_Programming_Language/README.md

 7. Everything in Go is PASS BY VALUE (PASS BY COPY or PASS BY REFERENCE throw them away!)
 8. There is no try-catch-finally in go
 9. Go language doesn’t support method overloading
+10. As the language lacks inheritance and focuses on composition
 ```

 ***